 In December, the Program Committee submits the technical program for CEU certification to Idaho, Oregon and Washington.
 Each state evaluates the program and assigns CEUs according to its own rules; some sessions may qualify for CEUs in one state, but not another.
 Once CEUs are assigned, the Program Committee finalizes information for the printed program and smart-phone conference app.

 In January the session moderators, who are recruited by the committee hosting the session, begin communicating with the presenters assigned to their sessions.
 In mid-April, moderators collect copies of the presentations.
-Following the conference in early May, the presentations will be submitted to the Program Committee and loaded onto the PNWS-AWWA website.
+In early June, following the conference, the presentations will be loaded onto the PNWS-AWWA website.

 On this page, potential speakers can find information on submitting abstracts.
 Conference participants and volunteers can find a link to an AWWA Tutorial for Conference Participants, detailing responsibilities of speakers, session moderators, and room monitors.
 Committee chairs can find a timeline detailing the development of the conference program, and tips on creating a technical program.
 Announcements and communications from the Program Committee will also be posted (click the Announcements and the Documents links in the left sidebar).